divanshu-netizen/api-automation-taxdoo/README.md

  Once script is ran, 3 files will be generated in the same path.
  Output file is an xml file
- Log & Report files are HTML files wjich can be open and seen in a browser window for detailed steps & report
+ Log & Report files are HTML files which can be open and seen in a browser window for detailed steps & report